duaisha/DGAZE/README.md

 # DGAZE: Driver Gaze Mapping on Road

+DGAZE is a new dataset for mapping the driver's gaze onto the road!

 ## Important Links
 - **[Link to Paper](https://cdn.iiit.ac.in/cdn/cvit.iiit.ac.in/images/Projects/DGAZE/paper.pdf)**
    This paper explains the research and methodology behind DGAZE.